HofmannHe/Kindler/README.md

 - 🛠️ **Flexible Backends**: Support both kind and k3d Kubernetes distributions
 - 📦 **Automated Registration**: Auto-register clusters to Portainer and ArgoCD
 - 🔒 **Production-ready**: TLS support with automatic redirects
+- 🔄 **Unified Ingress (NodePort)**: Always route via NodePort for both kind and k3d, so apps don’t care about the distro

 ## Architecture